pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/accounts.md

 ## Setting up MFA

-For users who signed up with email, you can enable second factor authentication using one time passwords:
+For users who signed up with email, you can enable multi-factor authentication (MFA) using one time passwords:

 1. Use the organization selector to choose your individual account.
 1. Navigate to **Settings** > **General**